blitz-js/blitz/packages/generator/templates/app/README.md

 - `blitz.config.ts` is for advanced custom configuration of Blitz.
 [Here you can learn how to use it](https://blitzjs.com/docs/blitz-config).

-- `jest.config.js` contains config for Jest tests.
-You can [customize it if needed](https://jestjs.io/docs/en/configuration).
+- `vitest.config.ts` contains config for Vitest tests.
+You can [customize it if needed](https://vitejs.dev/config/).

 You can read more about it in the [File Structure](https://blitzjs.com/docs/file-structure) section of the documentation.